SEIR-822/installfest-822/README.md

 xcode-select: error: command line tools are already installed, use "Software Update" to install updates
 ```

 ## Homebrew

 [Homebrew](https://brew.sh/) is a package manager for macOS that makes installing software and useful tools easy.

 If you are on a Linux-based OS, like Ubuntu, you won't use Homebrew, **but
 you must still run this script**.
 Your
-system includes a package manager that serves the same purpose.
+system includes a package manager (apt-get) that serves the same purpose.
 The script below
 will automatically detect if you're on Linux, and if you are, it won't install
 Homebrew.
 Instead, it will install a few tools that are needed on Linux for the
 rest of Installfest.